CarolinaOliveira001/courtlet_pipeline/README.md

 Step 3: You can now run the pipeline with the following command after changing "/absolute/path/" to the path on your machine:

-docker run --rm --name court_container -v /absolute/path/courtlet_pipeline/figures/:/home/figures:rw pipe_court
+docker run --rm --name court_container -v /absolute/path/courtlet_pipeline/courtcases/:/home/courtcases:rw pipe_court

-If everything went well, you can open the "figures" folder and see one barplot inside.
+If everything went well, you can open the "courtcases" folder and see one barplot inside and one file.

 ---------------------------------------------------
 ## Description of this pipeline

 This pipeline will clean every column from the court data.
 The court data comes from the courtlet package.
 Then it creates a plot named "plot_vote_Roe".
 This plot is a barplot which shows the number of minority votes vs the number of majority votes for the case "Roe v.
 Wade".
-The latter plot will be saved in the "figures" folder.
+Finally, it saves a description of the "Roe v.
+Wade" case in a text file.
+Both the plot and the text file will be saved in the "courtcases" folder.

 This whole pipeline was made for my university R course from Dr. Bruno André Rodrigues Coelho.
 This pipeline can be upgraded any time, so always keep an eye on the updates.